|Fees||Look up fees|

 On successful completion of this subject, students will be able to:

 - Have knowledge and comprehension of basic theories and models within marketing

 - Be able to analyse and critically evaluate marketing practice and explain why some marketing activities are more successful than others

-- Be capable of applying major theories and models to marketing problems presented in case studies and assignments
+- Be capable of applying creativity and knowledge of major theories and models to marketing problems presented in case studies and assignments

 - Gain first-hand knowledge of emerging marketing theories through participation in marketing research studies

 - High level of development: written communication; collaborative learning; problem solving; team work; application of theory to practice; interpretation and analysis; critical thinking; synthesis of data and other information; evaluation of data and other information; accessing data and other information from a range of sources.